ClintonFlowers/FSAE-Dashboard/Readme.md

 * A battery-backed Realtime Clock
 * A Micro SD Card slot
 * A 5-way Tactile Switch/Joystick
+* Expansion capability via a 0.1" header at the bottom left, designed for a 16x2 character matrix or any I2C device

 It's based on a combination of a Atmega328P (Arduino Uno) and a Atmega2560 (Arduino Mega) to ensure team members can program it into the future.

 I've included a PDF to view the schematic without EagleCAD, and the models (STL/SLDPRT) of the enclosure pieces.
-The faceplate and backplate were designed for Formlabs clear resin, as the backplate's integrated cable-tie strain-relief loops would break on a FDM print and the faceplate obviously can't be opaque.
-Newer designs will use a thin waterjet polycarbonate faceplate for simplicity.
+The version 1 faceplate and backplate were designed for Formlabs clear resin, as the backplate's integrated cable-tie strain-relief loops would may break more easily on FDM prints.
+Newer designs (version 2+) use a thin waterjet polycarbonate faceplate for simplicity.

-All portions of the hardware work individually, but the final human-readable firmware is still in flux, pending a working racecar :)

-Feel free to contact me with any questions (and job offers are always welcome),
+Feel free to contact me with any questions,

 Clinton Flowers